ofefo/welcomeBach/README.md

 This script was made to provide a consistent way to listen to the complete [oeuvre of J.S.
 Bach], as it spans more than a thousand pieces, considered an essential part of the western repertoire.

-The project has grown and currently supports a few other composers, and you can import more with the script *catalogueDL*, which was developed to work with tables found on wikipedia.
+The project has grown and currently supports a few other composers, and it's possible to import more.

 Lists of your past listens are saved inside the **listens** folder.